 You also need to be alert to spot any signs of an infected

 umbilical cord.
 A few important signs of probable infection could

 - Red or swollen skin around the cord area.

 - Green or yellow liquid or pus in the belly button.

-- Bad odor around the area.
+- There may be a bad odor around the area.

 - Bleeding from the end of the cord.

 - Fever or other signs of sickness in the baby.